Namass/Branch-Integration-Guides/android-referral-guide.md

 Two scenarios must be true in order for _install_ to be called, and _open_ will be called in all other scenarios:

-- It must be the first install for that hardware id.
+- It must be the *first install* for that hardware id.
 A uninstall/reinstall is considered an open. (for testing, use setDebug to reset the hardware id every time)
-- It must not be an app update.
+- It must *not be an app update*.
 We compare the APK creation date to the modification date, to ensure updates are conisdered opens

-2) You register a _deeplink handler_ BranchReferralInitListener, which will be called 100% of the time (even if a poor connection).
+2) You register a *_deeplink handler_* BranchReferralInitListener, which will be called 100% of the time (even if a poor connection).
 When this callback is called, it will pass in the JSONObject of deep link parameters associated with the link a user just clicked or an empty JSONObject if no link was clicked.

-3) If you plan to use Branch to track credits, you can customize your user's referral eligibility using the argument *isReferrable*.
-You can call this version of initSession to do so: initSession(BranchReferralInitListener callback, boolean *isReferrable*, Uri data, Activity activity).
+3) If you plan to use Branch to track credits, you can customize your user's referral eligibility using the argument *_isReferrable_*.
+You can call this version of initSession to do so: initSession(BranchReferralInitListener callback, boolean *_isReferrable_*, Uri data, Activity activity).
 By default, we only consider a user eligible for referrals if they are a _fresh install_.
 If you would like ALL users, installs and opens, to be considered eligible for referrals, then you'll want to specify *true* for the isReferrable argument.

 Here is the code to initialize your app with Branch: